-The high stability low noise 2.5V voltage reference can be used for setting the output current, and also be used for the ADCs and/or DACs.
+The high stability low noise 2.5V voltage reference can be used for setting the output current by setting the voltage on the LIS pin, and also be used by external ADCs and/or DACs as voltage references.

-An internal soft start circuit allows a slow start up and a quick shut down.
+An internal soft start circuit allows a slow start up and a quick shut down for the laser control loop.

-The current measurement circuit monitors the output current and shuts down the driver upon detecting the output current exceeds the pre-set value.
+The current measurement circuit monitors the output current and sets the current indication voltage on the LIO pin.
+The over current protection circuit shuts down the driver upon detecting the output current exceeding a pre-set value.